Skip to main content

 Set goals for the year ahead

 You may want to start with specific areas of your business that performed better than expected over the past year.
 Are certain types of classes more popular than others?
-Are you getting more requests for personal training or virtual programs?
 Have you identified which times have the highest attendance?
-Look at what's already working as you consider what’s next.
+Look at what's already working as you consider what's next.

 Achieve your goals